ghanashyambudhathoki01/ai-agent-blueprint/README.md

 Key components to consider when building an agent:

 - **Core Brain**: Utilizes LLMs (like GPT-4) to handle reasoning and decision-making.
-- **Tools & APIs**: Interfaces that enable action—such as fetching data, sending messages, or executing commands.
+- **Tools & APIs**: Interfaces that enable action such as fetching data, sending messages, or executing commands.
 - **Instructions & Prompts**: Clear, well-structured guidance governing behavior and logic.
 - **Orchestration Patterns**:
   - **Single Agent**: Ideal for simpler workflows.